Greece: New Cruising Tax - Latest updates

 This tax applies to all boats including non-EU boats.

 When will the tax start being collected?

 Whilst the tax is effective as of 1 Jan 2014, it will not be collected until a new on-line tax collection sytem - "TAXIS" - is in operation, and agents appointed to collect this tax have been trained.
-The system should be working by the beginning of April, but that is not yet certain.
+The system should be working by May, however no cruisers have reported any mention of this tax yet.
 No penalties will arise before this new deadline.
 Boats will not have to produce receipts for the tax until the collection system has been working for a period.

 How do I pay?

 Multiple methods of payment are being arranged: on-line; through port police, tax offices and agents; and possibly through banks.
 Cash, credit or debit cards can be used by most collecting methods.

 What do I pay?

 The LOA defined in your registration documents will be used in calculations, rounded up to the nearest tenth of a metre.

 These boats pay a single fee on arrival in Greece or on launching.
 This will permit them to cruise for the rest of that calendar year in Greek waters.
 There are three bands: 7.1m to 8m, €200; 8.1m to 10m, €300; and 10.1m to 12m, €400.

 Boats 12.1m or More